The roof accounts for as much as 25 to 40 percent of your home’s visible exterior and plays a key role in how your home is perceived from the street.

-The advice provided below will help your achieve visual harmony with respect to how well the roof color integrates with the rest of your home’s exterior and its surrounding environment.
+The advice provided below will help you achieve the visual harmony with respect to how well the roof color integrates with the rest of your home’s exterior and its surrounding environment.
 Let’s get started.

 Coordinate with Siding and Shutters

-All colors have to work together to achieve a whole that is visually coordinated and appealing.
+All colors must work together to achieve a whole that is visually coordinated and appealing.

 The same is true for your home’s exterior.
 First, the roof color should be dissimilar enough to provide contrast.

 A dark brown roof would be boring with wood siding stained dark.
 Brown shingles would work with beige siding, a mild contrast, or with white, a more distinct contrast.